mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Pattern

-Pattern must include all of the following:
+Pattern must include all of the items:

-- Six digits in the format format DDMMYY which are a date of birth
+- Six digits in the format format DDMMYY, which are a date of birth
 - Century marker (either '-', '+' or 'a')
 - Three-digit personal identification number
-- A digit or letter (case insensitive) which is a check digit
+- A digit or letter (case insensitive), which is a check digit

 ### Checksum